What we sometimes lose when we move too fast

 Closing thought

-Speed is only an advantage up to a point.
+Speed is an advantage only when it serves the right outcomes.
 Push it too far and it turns into a trap that hurts both people and outcomes.
 The real win isn’t about rushing, it’s about finding a rhythm where pace and quality can work side by side.
 That balance is what keeps teams engaged and committed.